baggepinnen/MonteCarloMeasurements.jl/README.md

 `sigmapoints` also accepts a `Normal/MvNormal` object as input.

 ## Latin hypercube sampling
-We do not provide functionality for this, rather, we show how to use the package [LatinHypercubeSampling.jl](https://github.com/MrUrq/LatinHypercubeSampling.jl) to initialize particles.
+We do not provide functionality for [latin hypercube sampling](https://en.wikipedia.org/wiki/Latin_hypercube_sampling), rather, we show how to use the package [LatinHypercubeSampling.jl](https://github.com/MrUrq/LatinHypercubeSampling.jl) to initialize particles.
 ```julia
 # import Pkg; Pkg.add("LatinHypercubeSampling")
 using MonteCarloMeasurements, LatinHypercubeSampling